IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 ## LLC Board Director Removal {#director-removal}

 Directors may be removed with or without cause.
 A vote in favor of removal must be no fewer than the number of Directors less two.
-Directors may also be removed via the IETF recall process defined in {{RFC7437}}, Section 7.
+Directors may also be removed via the IETF recall process defined in {{BCP10}}, Section 7.
 So for example, if there are seven directors, then five votes are required.
-Directors may also be removed via the IETF recall process defined in {{RFC7437}}, Section 7.
+Directors may also be removed via the IETF recall process defined in {{BCP10}}, Section 7.

 ## Filling a LLC Board Director Vacancy {#director-vacancy}

 It shall be the responsibility of each respective body that appointed a Director that vacates the Board to appoint a new Director to fill the vacancy.
-For example, if a Director appointed by the NomCom departs the Board prior to the end of their term for whatever reason, then it is the responsibility of the NomCom as the original appointing body to designate a replacement that will serve out the remainder of the term of the departed Director.
+For example, if a Director appointed by the NomCom departs the Board prior to the end of their term for whatever reason, then it is the responsibility of the NomCom (using it's mid-term rules, as specified in {{RFC8318}}, Section 3.5) as the original appointing body to designate a replacement that will serve out the remainder of the term of the departed Director.

 ## Interim Board {#interim-board}